Finals schemes

 Skip Ascension

-Below is the Skip Ascension as used in 2005 and 2006.
+Below is the Skip Ascension.
+The first version is as used in 2005 and 2006.
 In this version, the #1 team gets a bye straight through to the grand finals.
 Additionally, the n-2th team (in this case, the 9th team) gets a bye through the first game.

-Skip Ascension also requires one game per team (including the three game grand finals series), and the average team will play three games.
+Like Ascension, Skip Ascension requires one game per team (including the three game grand finals series), and the average team will play three games.

 Skip Ascension with a bye for the top team and for the n-2th team.
 Click for larger image.